mysql/mysql-connector-j/README.md

 Please refer to the [README](README) and [LICENSE](LICENSE) files, available in this repository, and the [Legal Notices in the MySQL Connector/J documentation](https://dev.mysql.com/doc/connector-j/en/preface.html) for further details.

+## Security

+Oracle values the independent security research community and believes that responsible disclosure of security vulnerabilities helps us ensure the security and privacy of all our users.
+Please refer to the [security guidelines](SECURITY.md) document for additional information.

 ## Getting the Latest Release

 MySQL Connector/J is free for usage under the terms of the specified licensing and it runs on any operating system that is able to run a Java Virtual Machine.